Members without a Club

 An atheist.
 One who later in the same speech will say, "I know there's no God," and "religion does a lot of bad stuff," but who was nonetheless touched by a genuine gesture that a simple, normal, respectable gentleman made in giving the gift of a Gideon Bible.

 I am sure Mr. Gillette and I - and you - disagree on a lot of things.
 But he's so right about this.
-Our pastor was recently addressing some of the tough questions about Christianity in a sermon series, including the one about how can Christians claim to know the true way; aren't all ways equally valid?
+Our pastor was recently addressing some of the tough questions about Christianity, including the one about "how can Christians claim to know the true way; aren't all ways equally valid?"
 And he settled on our verse today - John 14:6 - which is always our beloved starting prooftext for how Jesus himself stated that no other way would work.

 We forget where we come from.

 Intersecting Faith & Life: Comfort others with this verse.
 There are a lot of hurting people in this world who point to this text as the source of their conundrum with Christianity.
-Remind them that we're not about keeping people out, evoking a membership privilege to remind them who and what is wrong, or even condemning them to a more dire fate.
-In fact, it has so little to do with do's and don'ts, and everything to do with grace, freedom, and acceptance.
+Remind them that we're not about keeping people out, evoking a membership privilege or condemning them to a more dire fate.
+Let God do His job.
+Our own part has so little to do with dos and don'ts, and everything to do with sending out party invitations via grace, freedom, and acceptance.
 I was lost, and someone pointed me to this road.
 Many others had tried before, but their words finally took hold and my eyes were opened to see it was indeed the right road.
 Pure blood was shed for you as it was for anyone who would accept it, repent, seek forgiveness, know joy.
 Here's a Bible.
-Won't you read it and join us on The Way?
+Won't you read it and join us on our merry Way?